-We overhauled it, finished up the Docker-ization of the services, finished the mostly-done migration from Python 2.6 to Python 3, updated dependencies, reduced a bunch of complexity, wrote a lot of documentation, fixed a ton of issues, pushed out a new deploy pipeline and Docker-based infrastructure, and did a series of stop-gap fixes for processing.
+John, me, and our ops person ckolos overhauled the project, finished up the Docker-ization of the services, finished the mostly-done migration from Python 2.6 to Python 3, updated dependencies, reduced a bunch of complexity, wrote a lot of documentation, fixed a ton of issues, pushed out a new deploy pipeline and Docker-based infrastructure, and did a series of stop-gap fixes for processing.

 It was a massive undertaking.
 The infrastructure migration went smoothly--the site was unavailable for like 15 minutes during the switch over from the old infrastructure and old code base to the new one.

 There are still a bunch of issues with the system.
 We're triaging them now.
 However, it's maintainable and we can do deploys so it's vastly improved situation.

 This is currently our primary project, so we'll be spending most of our time on this in early 2019.